Backblaze/B2_Command_Line_Tool/README.md

     b2 sync [--delete] [--hide] <source> <destination>

+        UNDER DEVELOPMENT -- there may be changes coming to this command

         Uploads or downloads multiple files from source to destination.
         One of the paths must be a local file path, and the other must be a B2 bucket path.
 Use "b2:<bucketName>/<prefix>" for B2 paths, e.g.